-Payment, Cancellation and Refund Policy
+Payment, Cancellation, and Refund Policy

 Study Abroad programs require extensive, detailed advance planning.
 Because commitments for hotels, cooperating agencies and organizations are frequently done months in advance of the trip, it is essential that students be aware of their financial commitments when signing up for a program.
 The refund policy as outlined below will be strictly adhered to in order to ensure consistency and fairness.

 We recommend that all study abroad students consider trip cancellation insurance to cover items such as program fees, airline tickets, and travel-related costs in the unlikely event of a withdrawal from a program.
 Many travel insurance companies exist and each one has its own terms and exclusions.
 Some offer “cancel for any reason” supplements and might be of particular interest.
-(Please be aware that this type of coverage often requires that you purchase the coverage within 14 days of the initial deposit.) ieiMedia does not endorse or recommend any insurance carrier, but these are some you may want to research for yourself.
+(Please be aware that this type of coverage often requires that you purchase the coverage within 14 days of the initial deposit.) ieiMedia does not endorse any insurance carrier, but these are some you might want to research for yourself: